Climate and Average Weather Year Round in İstanbul Turkey

 The average hourly wind speed in İstanbul experiences significant seasonal variation over the course of the year.

-The windier part of the year lasts for 8.7 months, from July 6 to March 28, with average wind speeds of more than 10.2 miles per hour.
-The windiest day of the year is February 4, with an average hourly wind speed of 11.9 miles per hour.
+The windier part of the year lasts for 8.7 months, from July 7 to March 29, with average wind speeds of more than 10.2 miles per hour.
+The windiest month of the year in İstanbul is February, with an average hourly wind speed of 11.7 miles per hour.

-The calmer time of year lasts for 3.3 months, from March 28 to July 6.
-The calmest day of the year is May 30, with an average hourly wind speed of 8.5 miles per hour.
+The calmer time of year lasts for 3.3 months, from March 29 to July 7.
+The calmest month of the year in İstanbul is May, with an average hourly wind speed of 8.8 miles per hour.